London hails electric cabs for a fare to a "different world"

 Wi-Fi, USB charging and even a sunroof are among the new features of the six-seat, battery-powered cabs, with a range extender of up to 400 miles.
 Fares match those of diesel predecessors, so users can go green at no additional cost.

-“You can see very clearly this is a London black cab,” Chris Gubbey, chief executive of the London Electric Vehicle Company, a unit of Chinese-owned Geely (0175.HK), told Reuters.
+“You can see very clearly this is a London black cab,” Chris Gubbey, chief executive of the London Electric Vehicle Company, a unit of Chinese-owned Geely, told Reuters.

 “However, everything is new.
 It (has an) all-aluminium body and electric engine with range extender.
 But most importantly, it’s bringing clean air to London,” he said.